 - 25% - 50% Own contribution

 - A contribution that goes beyond the description of the content of the EU commission's decisions

-- Brief description of an economic model dealing with one aspect of the cases (e.g. exclusive dealing, predatory pricing, bundling & tying, price discrimination, cartel formation, etc) and discussion in how far the assumptions of the model fit to the current case.
-Motta's textbook (see below) can be very helpful.
+- Brief description of an economic model dealing with one aspect of the cases (e.g. exclusive dealing, predatory pricing, bundling & tying, price discrimination, cartel formation, etc) and discussion in how far the assumptions of the model fit to the current case and what the implication for the case are.
+Motta's textbook (see below) can be very helpful and https://scholar.google.com/ can be very helpful.

 - Last slide: A statement or question to the audience that can be used as starting point of a discussion

 The presentation including the discussion should last around 45 minutes.
 More detailed information can be found in this guideline.

 - Motta.
 M. (2004): “Competition Policy: Theory and Practice”, Cambridge University Press, especially chapter 6 and 7

 - Gual et. al. (2005): „Report by the EAGCP: An economic approach to Article 82” http://ec.europa.eu/dgs/competition/economist/eagcp_july_21_05.pdf